nelbin4/Ni-Profile/README.md

 # Class-Specific PVP Rotation Profiles for NI Program

-This project provides World of Warcraft rotation profiles tailored for various classes in PVP/PVE scenarios.
-The scripts are designed to automate key actions, optimize rotations, and enhance performance during different combat engagements.
+This project offers tailored World of Warcraft rotation profiles for various classes in PVP/PVE situations.
+The scripts automate key actions, optimize rotations, and enhance combat performance.

-Each profile is optimized for a specific class and is tested within the context of World of Warcraft Wrath of the Lich King, patch 3.3.5a.
-Testing has been primarily conducted on the Warmane server.
+Optimized for specific classes and tested in World of Warcraft Wrath of the Lich King (patch 3.3.5a) on the Warmane server.

 ## Getting Started

-To use the class-specific rotation profiles, follow the steps below:

-1. Download the latest release of the NI Program: [NI Program by darhanger](https://github.com/darhanger/ni).
+1. Download the latest [NI Program by darhanger](https://github.com/darhanger/ni) release.
-2. Download your chosen profile `.enc` from this list above for you character.
+2. Get your chosen `.enc` profile from the list above.

 ### Installation

-1. Extract NI zip file.
-Place it anywhere.
-You can put it in you desktop.
+1. Extract the NI zip file anywhere, e.g., desktop.
-2. Place the downloaded `.enc` profile into the `Ni Folder\Addons\Rotations\[Class]` directory.
+2. Place downloaded `.enc` profile in `Ni Folder\Addons\Rotations\[Class]`.
-3. Launch the NI Program.
-Uncheck all options except for WoTLK, then select the `wow.exe` file and click "Launch."
+3. Launch NI Program, uncheck all options except WoTLK, select `wow.exe`, click "Launch."
-4. Log in to your character of the specified class.
+4. Log in to your specified class character.

 ### Usage

-1. In the game, click on the minimap icon to access NI settings.
+1. In-game, click minimap icon for NI settings.
-2. Within the Primary Rotation or any other Rotation slot, click dropdown menu and select the corresponding profile for your class.
+2. Pick the class-specific profile from Primary Rotation or another slot's dropdown menu.
-3. Press the assigned key (default is F1 key) to initiate the Primary Rotation or use the designated toggle key.
+3. Press assigned key (default: F1) or toggle key to start Primary Rotation.
-4. The top menu is auto-hidden; you can edit threshold values to suit your preferences.
+4. Edit auto-hidden top menu's threshold values as desired.

 ### Reset

-If you need to reset the settings to their default values:
+To reset settings to default:

-1. Navigate to the `Ni Folder\Addons\Settings` directory.
+1. Go to `Ni Folder\Addons\Settings`.
-2. Locate and delete the file named `[Class].json`.
+2. Delete `[Class].json` file.
-3. Reload the user interface by typing `/reload` in-game.
+3. Reload UI with `/reload` in-game.

 ### Notes

-- **Stay Updated:** Make sure to regularly check for new releases of the NI Program by Darhangar and use the latest version available.
-Link is above.
+- **Stay Updated:** Regularly check for NI Program releases by Darhangar for the latest version.

-- **Community Support:** If you come across any issues or have questions, feel free to join Darhangar's discord group.
-The community there is to help and support.
+- **Community Support:** Join Darhangar's Discord group for help and support.

-- **Profile Background:** These profiles were crafted as a personal hobby. please understand that profile support might be limited.
+- **Profile Background:** These profiles were crafted as a personal hobby, limited support.

-- **Expert Recommendations:** For optimal results, I recommend relying on profiles authored by Darhangar for PVE scenarios and Dimonsky for PVP scenarios.
-Those profiles have a proven track record of being well-maintained and thoroughly tested.
+- **Expert Recommendations:** For optimal results use Darhangar's PVE, Dimonsky's PVP profiles.

 ## Disclaimer

-Please note that these scripts are intended for educational purposes only.
-The use of automation tools (bots) in World of Warcraft may violate the game's Terms of Service and result in the suspension or termination of your game account.
-Use these scripts at your own risk.
+These scripts are for educational purposes.
+Using automation tools in WoW may violate ToS, risking account suspension/termination.
+Use at your own risk.